gferreira/xTools4/docs/_explanations/about.md

 - [Subscriber], a new notification manager that is meant to work along with Merz.
 It makes subscribing to application events easier and more efficient.
 - [Ezui], a new toolkit that makes it easier to build user interfaces.
 It’s built on top of and is fully interoperable with [vanilla].

-RoboFont 3 tools still work in RoboFont 4, with some limitations such as blurry previews as slower performance.
+RoboFont 3 tools still work fine in RoboFont 4, with small limitations such as blurry previews.

 [RoboFont 4]: http://robofont.com/announcements/RoboFont-4.0/
 [Merz]: http://robofont.com/documentation/topics/merz/